gorshunovr/tg-anon-cry-out-bot/README.md

 - 📜 Checks compliance with posting rules (in Russian, no harsh swearing, etc.)
 - 📢 Publishes to the specified Telegram channel
 - 🔗 Replies to the user with a direct link to the published message
-- ⏳ Rate limiting (1 message per user per 20 min)
+- ⏳ Customizable rate limiting (1 message per user per 20 min by default)
 - 📛 Deduplication (prevents duplicate messages)
 - 🔗 Supports polling and webhook modes
 - 🔄 Implements handling for SIGINT/SIGTERM signals to allow graceful shutdowns